metiago/canis/README.md

 ## Canis

-CLI to encrypt and decrypt texts.
+Engine to encrypt and decrypt data using Symmetric cryptography.

 ### Prerequisites